 Investment managers shall vote the proxies of shares under their discretion.
 Proxies shall be voted for the exclusive benefit of the System's participants and beneficiaries.
 In determining whether and how to vote proxies, the investment manager shall consider the costs and benefits to the System of so voting.
 To the extent that the managers' internal proxy voting guidelines are more detailed and do not conflict with those stated herein, the Investment Management Agreement may provide for the Manager to vote proxies in accordance with their internal guidelines.
 This provision must be specifically set forth in the Agreement and a copy of the internal guidelines must be provided to the Board.
 OPERS shall be notified of any revisions to the internal proxy guidelines and a copy shall be timely provided.
-Votes that fall within the context of routine and business matters should be made in accordance with the following guidelines:
+Votes of routine, business, and non-routine matters should be made in accordance with the following guidelines: